-Our work to transform the Diamond Neighborhoods into a vibrant and thriving innovative district is about taking risks and turning challenges into opportunities.
-Every community conversation, workshop, town hall meeting, and survey has been a “hands-on” learning experience that not only informs our work, but can also inform the many fields striving to understand and create the dynamics of sustainable community revitalization.
+Our work to transform the Diamond Neighborhoods into a vibrant and thriving innovation district is about taking risks and turning challenges into opportunities.
+Every community conversation, workshop, town hall meeting, and survey has been a “hands-on” learning experience that not only informs our work, but can also provide valuable data to organizations striving to create the dynamics of sustainable community revitalization.

-Our resident-driven work leads us to collaborate with some of the brightest minds in philanthropy, community engagement, and place-based work and evaluation.
-This network of learning and investment partners works to advance new approaches to community building, equitable development, social enterprise, and community ownership.
+Our work engages residents and leads us to collaborate with innovators in philanthropy, community engagement, creative placemaking, workforce development, and education.
+This network of learning works to advance new approaches to community building, equitable development, social enterprise, and community ownership.

 Diamond Neighborhood Data

 The Jacobs Center partners with UC San Diego Extension to collect data on the Diamond Neighborhoods in hopes that this data will empower organizations and residents to continually enhance the social and economic well-being of the community.
 This document includes data on demographics, local economy, health, education, and the physical environment that the research team has analyzed so far.